 VerSprite also offers resources on application security testing and development, topics related to cybersecurity legal compliance, threat and vulnerability management, and other cybersecurity-centric topics.

-VerSprite is a cybersecurity consulting firm that specializes in providing businesses risk management solutions.
+VerSprite is a cybersecurity consulting firm that specializes in providing business risk management solutions.
 Practice areas of VerSprite include application technology solutions, development interface specializations, governance and compliance measures, and more.
-VerSprite’s Geopolitical Risk (GPR) team focuses on mitigating cybersecurity risks foreshadowed by geopolitical occurrences.
+VerSprite’s Geopolitical Risk (GPR) team focuses on mitigating cybersecurity risks foreshadowed by geopolitical occurrences

 VerSprite identifies the top 10 global threats, challenges, and opportunities that businesses may face throughout 2020.
 In addition, this report serves as an expert guide to help your organization develop and refine your geo-cyber strategy for the remainder of 2020.